Frequently asked Questions about Radiation Protection

 The requirements of IR(ME)R came into effect on 6th February 2018.
 Some employers will have already adopted these measures and have been compliant since this date.
 The guidance helps with compliance for those who are finding it challenging to meet the requirements or who have been advised that their existing procedures are not compliant.

 This will vary depending on the demographic of your team.
 It is recommended that you assess the gaps in knowledge and the skill mix in your local workforce and address any specific learning needs.
-During the pilot studies, it was found that explaining the meaning of the terms used in the guidance glossary gave employees more confidence communicating with Trans and Non-Binary (TNBI) people.
-Key points were around not being afraid to ask, listening and understanding the needs of the patient, not making assumptions and apologising and moving on if you get things wrong.
+During the pilot studies, it was found that explaining the meaning of the terms used in the guidance glossary gave employees more confidence communicating with Trans, Non-Binary and Intersex (TNBI) people.
+Key points were around not being afraid to ask, listening and understanding the needs of the patient, not making assumptions, not asking questions that are inappropriate or not relevant to their care, and apologising and moving on if you get things wrong.

-This is a really good question.
+This is a good question and applies to all patients regardless of their sex or gender identity.
 Consent is generally considered to apply to a single episode of care and the guidance recommends applying secure measures to ensure any disclosed information about gender is not shared without the consent of the patient.
-In the case of multiple events on the same day you should have a local procedure for how this information is stored and shared and importantly this should be communicated to the patient and their consent gained to do so.
+In the case of multiple events on the same day you should have a local procedure for how this information is stored and shared This should be communicated to the patient in order to gain their consent.
+Wherever possible, avoid repeating personal questions where that information is already available and the patient has given their consent for it to be stored and shared.

 Please feel free to adapt the forms to your local needs but we do ask that the SoR is acknowledged as the original source for clarity.